onitu/onitu/docs/drivers.rst

 The drivers communicate with Onitu via the :class:`.Plug` class, which handles the operations common to all drivers.
 Each driver implements its specific tasks with the system of handlers_.
 Those handlers will be called by the :class:`.Plug` at certain occasions.

-In Onitu the file transfers are made by chunks.
+In Onitu the file transfers can be made by chunks.
 When a new transfer begin, the :class:`.Plug` asks the others drivers for new chunks, and then call the `upload_chunk` handler.
+The transfers can also be made via the `upload_file` handler, which upload the full content of the file.
+Both protocols can be used together.

 Each driver must expose a function called `start` and an instance of the :class:`.Plug` in their `__init__.py` file.
 This `start` function will be called by Onitu during the initialization of the driver, and should not return until the end of life of the driver (*cf* :meth:`.Plug.listen`).